Course Outline

 - Prioritizing opportunities based on impact and effort

-- Establishing success metrics: time, errors, rework, quality, and predictability
+- Establishing success metrics: time, errors, rework, quality, predictability

-- Teams build a concrete improvement proposal for a selected process
+- Teams develop a concrete improvement proposal for a selected process

 Requirements